alfonsof/terraform-aws-examples/code/11-loops-example/README.md

 # Terraform Loops example

 This folder contains the loops example of a Terraform file (https://www.terraform.io/).
-It shows how loops work in Terraform.
+It shows how do loops in Terraform.

 This Terraform file create 3 IAM users, create an IAM policy and attach the IAM policy to the IAM users.